netdata/go.d.plugin/modules/mongodb/README.md

 Total space allocated to all collections in the database for document storage(including free space) in `bytes`

+### Replication

+Charts are available on replicate sets only.

+#### Replication lag

+Time when last entry from the oplog was applied for every member in `milliseconds`

+#### Replication set member heartbeat latency

+Time when last heartbeat was received from replica set member `milliseconds`

+#### Ping

+Round trip time between members and local instance in `milliseconds`

 ## Prerequisites

 Create a read-only user for Netdata in the admin database.